Starfish-develop/Starfish/README.md

 # Covariance and SparseMatrices

-* combine sampler to work on multiple cheb orders
 * convert covariance function to work on velocities instead of wavelengths

 Order 24 has the problem of giving substantially lower logg, bumping up against 3.5.
 It seems like the